WGOC: History

-Nighttime service was added in 1981 with a new 4-tower directional array at the intersection of East Stone Drive and New Beason Well Road in Kingsport, and a nighttime power of 500 watts.
+Nighttime service was added in 1981 with a new four-tower directional array at the intersection of East Stone Drive and New Beason Well Road in Kingsport, and a nighttime power of 500 watts.
 The 5-kW daytime operation was consolidated to this site as well in about 1990.

-In 1982 WKIN changed to a country format under the branding "A Great Brand Of Country."
+In 1982 WKIN changed to a country format under the branding "A Great Brand Of Country".
 Variations of country and classic country would continue over the next couple of decades.

-The WGOC callsign was on 640 AM from April 9, 1993 until February 26, 2007, when the callsign was moved to what had been WKIN, a news/talk and sports station.
+The WGOC call sign was on 640 AM from April 9, 1993, until February 26, 2007, when the callsign was moved to what had been WKIN, a news/talk and sports station.

 WGOC logo before transfer to AM 1320 frequency.

 Citadel Broadcasting, which had owned WJCW and WQUT since 1977, bought WGOC and WKIN in 2000.
-Prior to its current programming, WGOC was broadcasting a Classic Country/Bluegrass/Gospel format.
+Prior to its business radio programming, WGOC was broadcasting a classic country, bluegrass, and gospel format.
 Citadel merged with Cumulus Media on September 16, 2011.

+In July 2026, WGOC went silent because of financial reasons.
+The license was cancelled on September 23.